AliceO2Group/ControlGui/docs/API.md

 <a name="WebSocket"></a>

 ## WebSocket
-The class that represents WebSocket server
+It represents WebSocket server (RFC 6455).
+In addition, it provides custom authentication with JWT tokens.

 **Kind**: global class
 **Author**: Adam Wegrzynek <adam.wegrzynek@cern.ch>